-Spanish Courses in Argentina
+Finding the Perfect Spanish Course in Argentina

 What is Your Current Spanish Level?

-Popular specialized programs can include Spanish for Business and Medical Spanish.
-It’s also not uncommon for faculty-led programs or business groups traveling here to have custom agendas created for them according to the group’s learning objectives during their time abroad.
+The majority of Spanish immersion programs are focused on general Spanish language skills.
+A quality class focuses on the four key learning elements, reading, writing, speaking, and listening, to leach Spanish in a structured, yet practical manner.
+Popular specialized Spanish programs can include Business, Medical, Spanish for Teachers, and Spanish language exam prep courses.
+It’s not uncommon for faculty-led programs or business groups to have custom agendas created according to the group’s particular learning objectives during their time abroad.

-How to Choose a Spanish Course
+How to Choose the Perfect Spanish Course

-Student Credit and Other Programs
+Student Credit and Other Academic Programs

 Other popular ways to get the most out of your time in Argentina are language holiday programs such as Bildungsurlaub or CSN.